This article is an excerpt from Atomic Habits, my New York Times bestselling book.

 How to Be Good at Remembering People’s Names

-My girlfriend is great at remembering people’s names.
+My wife is great at remembering people’s names.

 Recently, she told me a story that happened when she was in high school.
 She went to a large high school and it was the first day of class.
 Many of the students had never met before that day.
 The teacher went around the room and asked each person to introduce themselves.
 At the end, the teacher asked if anyone could remember everyone’s name.